UK Data Service data catalogue record for:

 The depositor has supplied the following text for users as an example of the acknowledgement that should be used in publications resulting from use of the ELSA study:

-"The data were made available through the UK Data Archive (UKDA).
+"The data were made available through the UK Data Archive.
 ELSA was developed by a team of researchers based at the NatCen Social Research, University College London and the Institute for Fiscal Studies.
 The data were collected by NatCen Social Research.
 The funding is provided by the National Institute of Aging in the United States, and a consortium of UK government departments co-ordinated by the Office for National Statistics.
 The developers and funders of ELSA and the Archive do not bear any responsibility for the analyses or interpretations presented here."

 Details of the bibliographic citation to be used may be found in the file 'UKDA_Study_5050_Information.htm' that accompanies the dataset.

 Abstract copyright UK Data Service and data collection copyright owner.The ELSA study is a longitudinal survey of ageing and quality of life among older people that explores the dynamic relationships between health and functioning, social networks and participation, and economic position as people plan for, move into and progress beyond retirement.
 The main objectives of ELSA are to:

 Latest edition of ELSA:

-For a full list of topics covered across the ELSA waves, see the all waves user guide.
+For a full table of topics and questions covered across all the ELSA waves, see the all waves user guide in the documentation.